- Competitive Analysis

 Users trust secure connections more—it’s a fact (and sites that follow best practices for user experience are more likely to rank better in Google search results).
 According to a GlobalSign survey, 84% of users would abandon a purchase if data was sent over an insecure connection, and a large majority are concerned about their data being intercepted or misused online.
 If a customer came into your store and voiced a concern about something, you would do everything you can to alleviate that concern and create not only a loyal customer but a raving fan.
 Why shouldn’t it be the same online—where an overwhelmingly large majority of users shop and search for home services?
 Make your customers and prospects feel safe and give them peace of mind, whether it’s in your store or on the internet.

-Previously, the URL bars of HTTP sites look like this:
+Right now, the URL bars of HTTP sites look like this:

 Not so bad, right?